bifurcation/mls-userinfo-vc/draft-barnes-mls-addl-creds.md

 ## Verifying a Multi-Credential

-A client that receives a multi-credential in a LeafNode MUST perform the following checks for each binding in the multi-credential:
+A credential binding is supported by a client if the client supports the credential type and cipher suite of the binding.
+A credential binding is valid in the context of a given LeafNode if both of the following are true:

+* The `credential` is valid according to the MLS Authentication Service.

-* The `credential_key` in a CredentialBinding corresponds to the specified `credential`, in the same way that the `signature_key` would have to correspond to the credential if the credential were presented in a LeafNode.
+* The `credential_key` corresponds to the specified `credential`, in the same way that the `signature_key` would have to correspond to the credential if the credential were presented in a LeafNode.

 * The `signature` field is valid with respect to the `signature_key` value in the leaf node.

+A client that receives a credential of type `multi` in a LeafNode MUST verify that all of the following are true:

-* Each member of the group supports the credential type of the credential (`multi` or `weak-multi`), and in addition:
+* All members of the group support credential type `multi`.

+* For each credential binding in the multi-credential:

-  * For `multi`: Each member supports the cipher suite and credential type values for every credential binding in the multi-credential.
+  * Every member of the group supports the cipher suite and credential type values for the binding.

+  * The binding is valid in the context of the LeafNode.

+A client that receives a credential of type `weak-multi` in a LeafNode MUST verify that all of the following are true:

+* All members of the group support credential type `multi`.

-  * For `weak-multi`: Each member supports the cipher suite and credential type values for at least one credential binding in the multi-credential.
+* Each member of the group supports at least one binding in the multi-credential.
+(Different members may support different subsets.)

+* Every binding that this client supports is valid in the context of the LeafNode.

 # Security Considerations